SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-This scenario is intended for a seasonal adjustment of a dataset of multiple time series.
+This scenario is intended for the seasonal adjustment of a dataset with multiple time series.
 It is especially useful when hundreds of series need to be processed and the quality of their adjustment assessed.
 This scenario can be used in a regular production process.
-As it does not focus on individual series, it is not recommended for an adjustment of key indicators that requires a detailed analysis of results and refining of the seasonal adjustment settings.
-The scenario shows the steps of the data generating process for multiple series, with references to appropriate parts of the *JDemetra+ Reference Manual* (2017) for more detailed explanations.
-Although this case study is intended for the datasets, it can be also performed for a single time series, provided that the analysis is done in a multi-document.
+As it does not focus on individual series, it is not recommended for the adjustment of key indicators that requires a detailed analysis of the results and possible refining of the seasonal adjustment settings.
+The scenario shows the steps of the data generating process for multiple series, with references to the appropriate sections of the *JDemetra+ Reference Manual* (2017) for more detailed explanations.
+Although this case study is intended for datasets with multiple time series, it can be also performed for a single time series, provided that the analysis is done in a multi-document.

 1. Go to the main menu and follow the path: *Statistical methods* →